jordanjwatkins/grunt-task-batch/README.md

 ##Usage

 The batch file asks for a project slug and then a task to run.
-It then starts the requested task and opens the folder containing the gruntfile in an explorer window.
+It then starts the requested task and opens the folder containing the Gruntfile in an explorer window.
 The default task will run if no task is entered.